1 888 370 6765

 Colombia and Guatemala

-In these South and Central American countries, Valentine's Day is called the Day of Love and Friendship, and is much less romantic.
+In Colombia and Guatemala, Valentine's Day is called the Day of Love and Friendship, and is much less romantic.
 Friends give anonymous gifts, and Guatemala City residents partake in a parade for senior citizens while wearing bright colors and traditional Maya garb.

 Czech Republic